 High School in Colchester

 The children in our Senior School benefit from an education that is both traditional and forward-thinking.
-It’s a blend that matters a great deal to me because I am a former pupil of the school myself and I care deeply about its past, present and future.

-We are traditional in the sense that we teach to a broad curriculum, set high standards and expect our pupils to conduct themselves with good manners, discipline and a community spirit.
+We are traditional in the sense that we teach a broad curriculum, set high standards and expect our pupils to conduct themselves with good manners, discipline and a community spirit.
 We are forward-thinking in the sense that we have small classes taught by subject-specialists, provide a wide-ranging enrichment programme, and treat every pupil as an individual.

 That final point is key.
 We get to know our pupils extremely well, identifying and nurturing their personal talents, setting specific targets and helping them to meet and exceed them.
 It’s an approach that works, with our boys and girls achieving strong GCSE results year after year.